Swipe650/Pomodoro-Timer/README.md

 * xdotool
 * sox

 The GUI is based on Tkinter.
-For Python 3 I had to install it too
+You will need to install the Tkinter or TK package (depending on your) distro